sagarnasit/laravel-twitter/readme.md

     |   └── views               # contain all the php blade files which render on browser
     ├── routes                  # contain all routes of application ├── tests                   # caontain test files.
-    └── ...
+    ├── vendor                  # all libraries used in application └── ...